When Japanese tie the knot...

 During the Heian Period (794-1185), marked by the flowering of Japanese court aristocracy, there was considerable emphasis on marriage between equals.
 Marriage itself, as a ceremony of social importance, was not the focus of attention.
 It was merely the selection of mates to produce offspring.
 High-ranking men could have more than one mate.
 Their children did not automatically receive their father’s rank, but could also be placed at a lesser rank he was entitled to or at the rank of their mother if her father or brother approved.
 Adoption into other households to achieve rank was widespread, to allow a woman’s family to place her children onto a more prestigious path than their father could.

 The husband often lived temporarily with his wife at her family’s residence, while maintaining his bachelor’s quarters elsewhere.
 His clothes were supplied by his wife’s household and indicated his rank.
 Young men and women of the Heian Period could engage in fairly permanent relationships, with their parents or guardians serving as guarantors for their fidelity.
-Any children of this guaranteed union were automatically recognized during their mother’s pregnancy by the formal presentation of a gift as recognition of their child, usually a sash.
+Any children of this guaranteed union were automatically recognised during their mother’s pregnancy by the formal presentation of a gift as recognition of their child, usually a sash.
 On the other hand, there was no understanding between the young men and women concerning other potential mates.
 As a result, high-ranking men and women often had several mates in their lifetimes.
-A powerful man of aristocratic society was not bound at any time to a single mate in monogamous marriage.
-He could maintain one wife in her own residence, permit another wife’s father to maintain her in his residence, and conduct relationships with other women.
+A powerful man of aristocratic society was not bound at any time to a single mate in a monogamous marriage.
+He could maintain one wife in her residence, permit another wife’s father to maintain her in his residence, and conduct relationships with other women.
 By building a separate residence in which he lived and to which he brought one wife, a more formal relationship was established.

 As pregnancies needed recognition by a man from another household of equal status for her children to have any importance in society, women had to conduct themselves carefully.
 By attracting and retaining the constant attention of a man from a household of slightly higher status a woman could increase her own household’s importance, an option that women from low-ranking families usually did not have.
-A higher-ranking child meant a higher social status for a woman’s household, as long as the child was alive and not adopted by another household.
-More children increased the chances of attaining a higher social status, while for men several wives increased the resources available to them, providing these resulted in the birth of children.
+A higher-ranking child meant a higher social status for a woman’s household, as long as the child was alive and not adopted by another home.
+More children increased the chances of attaining higher social status, while for men several wives increased the resources available to them, providing these resulted in the birth of children.

 Among members of the imperial household, the residence of children at the household of their mother led to what was in fact “governance by maternal relations”.
 This system of marriage politics depended upon continued ties of adoption and marriage and often involved the marriage of cousins as a means of keeping a link between households.
 Marriages were endogamous, which means that they took place within a group of households.
-It is very likely that endogamous marriage characterized all levels of Heian society; marriages to cousins or adoptive cousins were frequent, and important men of each rank were permitted to have more than one wife.
+It is very likely that endogamous marriage characterised all levels of Heian society; marriages to cousins or adoptive cousins were frequent, and important men of each rank were permitted to have more than one wife.

 Farmers, artisans, and low-ranking warriors or attendants had less chance of building their household name through recognised relationships with higher-ranking women.
 They had an easier guarantee of firm status through permanent marriages with one wife, though they could easily change wives without difficulty if their wife’s family were not in a position to challenge their right to do so, especially if the man had been taken by his wife’s family (婿入婚 mukoirikon, matrilocal or uxorilocal residence) rather than building a residence or maintaining a residence for her.